Marchenko-Pastur Law for Tyler's M-estimator: Introduction

 \subsection{Main results}

-In this paper, we analyze Tyler's and Maronna's M-estimators in the high-dimensional setting.
-Our main results, Theorem~\ref{thm:elliptical} and Corollary~\ref{cor:spherical}, show that as $p, n\rightarrow\infty$ and $p/n\rightarrow y$, $0<y<1$, the empirical spectral density of a properly scaled Tyler's M-estimator converges to the Mar\v{c}enko-Pastur distribution $\rho_{\text{MP},y}(x)$.
-Based on the properties of Tyler's and Maronna's M-estimators, this paper also analyzes the empirical spectral density when data samples are i.i.d. drawn from other distributions, such as elliptical distributions.
+In this paper, we analyze Tyler's M-estimator in the high-dimensional setting.
+Our main results, Theorem~\ref{thm:norm} and Corollary~\ref{cor:spherical}, show that as $p, n\rightarrow\infty$ and $p/n\rightarrow y$, $0<y<1$, the spectral distribution of a properly scaled Tyler's M-estimator converges weakly to the Mar\v{c}enko-Pastur distribution $\rho_{\text{MP},y}(x)$.
+Based on the properties of Tyler's M-estimator, this paper analyzes the spectral distribution when data samples are i.i.d. drawn from other distributions, such as elliptical distributions.

-When data samples are generated from elliptical distributions, the empirical spectral density of the sample covariance estimator has been studied in~\cite[Theorem 2]{elkaroui2009}.
-Compared to Corollary~\ref{cor:elliptical}, the limiting spectral distribution of $\bS_n$ is much more complicated, and therefore our result might be more applicable in practice.
+When data samples are generated from elliptical distributions, the spectral distribution of the sample covariance estimator has been studied by El Karoui~\cite[Theorem 2]{elkaroui2009}.
+Compared to Corollary~\ref{cor:spherical}, the limiting spectral distribution of $\bS_n$ is much more complicated, and therefore our result might be more applicable in practice.

-Both analyses in this paper and in \citep{Couillet2013,Couillet2013_2} are based on the representation of the M-estimator as a weighted sum of $\bx_i\bx_i^T$, and the uniform convergence of the corresponding weights.
-However, we give a different proof for the convergence of the weights, by considering the weights as the solution to an optimization problem or a system of equations.
-In comparison, our approach can handle Tyler's M-estimator and some Maronna's M-estimators (i.e., some $u(x)$) that are not covered by the results in \citep{Couillet2013,Couillet2013_2}.
-We remark that while some Lemmas and technical proofs also appear in \citep{Couillet2013,Couillet2013_2} (for example, Lemma~\ref{lemma:deri} and the analysis in the proof of Theorem~\ref{thm:norm} are similar to \citep[Lemma 2]{Couillet2013}, \citep[Lemma 6]{Couillet2013_2} and the proof of Theorem 1 in \citep{Couillet2013}), we still include them for the completeness of the paper.
+High-dimensional analysis of Maronna's M-estimator of the covariance are generally obtained by showing that the operator norm of the difference between M-estimator and a standard Wishart matrix (or sample covariance matrix) tends to $0$: D\"{u}mbgen~\cite{Dumbgen1998} proved it by a linear expansion of the M-estimator, and Couillet et al.~\cite{Couillet2013,Couillet2013_2} proved it by representing Maronna's M-estimator as a weighted sum of $\bx_i\bx_i^\top$ and prove the uniform convergence of the weights.
+We follow the same direction while giving an alternate proof for the convergence of the weights, by considering the weights as the solution to an optimization problem, which can handle Tyler's M-estimator that is not covered by the results in Couillet et al.~\cite{Couillet2013,Couillet2013_2}.
+We remark that this approach can also be applied to Maronna's M-estimator to prove some of the results in Couillet et al.~\cite{Couillet2013,Couillet2013_2}.